harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/dora-metrics/dora-metrics.md

 ## Lead Time for Changes

-DORA calculation for Lead Time is similar to how lead time, in general, is calculated, with the difference being the ability to associate a collection while defining the profile, i.e., at the profile level.
+This report displays the time taken by an issue to go from code committed to code successfully running in production.
+DORA calculation for Lead Time is similar to how lead time, in general, is calculated, with the difference being the ability to associate a Collection while defining the DORA profile, i.e., at the profile level.

 This report represents the amount of time it takes a commit to get into production.